Search Results for:

 Groundwater Scientist, Freshwater

 As the Groundwater Scientist for the California Water Program, Nick provides technical and scientific leadership regarding the importance of the interconnection between surface water and groundwater resources.
-Nick works closely with staff and partners to inform policies, regulations, and on-the-ground projects that integrate groundwater and…
+Nick works closely with staff and partners to inform policies, regulations, and…

 Charlotte Stanley